haren2312/kubernetes-course/_exercises/09-security_fundamentals/11-deny_all_ingress.md

 ## Step-by-Step Guide

-1. **Create a MiniCube Cluster:**
+1. **Create a Minikube Cluster:**

-   - If you have an existing MiniCube cluster, you can either stop or delete it.
+   - If you have an existing Minikube cluster, you can either stop or delete it.
-   - Create a new MiniCube cluster using the command: `minikube start --cni=calico --profile=network-policies` to ensure you're using the Calico CNI.
+   - Create a new Minikube cluster using the command: `minikube start --cni=calico --profile=network-policies` to ensure you're using the Calico CNI.

 2. **Verify Pod Status:**